-Successful Strategy Execution
+Successful Strategy Implementation

 Blinded by Success

-Blockbuster growth can also hide significant strategy, culture and talent flaws that will rear their ugly head when your competitive advantage undeniably shrinks (e.g. Sony PS2 when the Nintendo Wii came out.)
+Blockbuster growth can also hide significant strategy, culture, and talent flaws that will rear their ugly head when your competitive advantage undeniably shrinks (e.g., Sony PS2 when the Nintendo Wii came out.)

 High Strategy Execution Failure Rate